Marshall Coleman: Career

 As his term as Attorney General ended, Coleman won the GOP nomination for Governor of Virginia in 1981.
 However, Coleman lost to Democrat Charles S. "Chuck" Robb in the general election.

 After his term as Virginia Attorney General ended (and Democrat Gerald L. Baliles succeeded to that statewide office), Coleman moved to northern Virginia to continue his private legal practice.
 He became a senior partner at a Washington DC law firm and Dwight C. Schar, a builder of luxury homes, became one of his clients.
-Schar persuaded Coleman to change firms, and he was a partner at the Tyson's Corner, Virginia office of Arent, Fox, Kintner, Plotkin & Kahn from 1985 until 1992.
+Schar persuaded Coleman to change firms, and he was a partner at the Tysons, Virginia office of Arent, Fox, Kintner, Plotkin & Kahn from 1985 until 1992.
 During this period, Coleman helped handle the merger of Schar's NV Homes with industry giant Ryan Homes, which created NVR, Inc., which was large enough to be in the Fortune 500.

 While with Arent Fox and NV Homes, Coleman again ran for Virginia statewide office twice.
 In 1985, he sought the Republican nomination for Lieutenant Governor.
 However, he came in second in a five-way primary, losing to state Senator John Chichester, who later was defeated in the general election by Democrat L. Douglas Wilder.

 In 1989, Coleman became the Republican nominee for governor, having upset the heavily favored former U.S. Senator Paul S. Trible, Jr., in the GOP primary.
 Coleman then lost a close election to Democrat L. Douglas Wilder, who became the first African-American ever elected governor of a U.S. state.
 Coleman had been leading in certain polls until two days before the election.

-In 1994, Coleman ran for U.S. Senate as an independent, seeking to seize the middle ground between Democrat Chuck Robb (who had won election to the Senate in 1988), and the controversial GOP nominee, Oliver North.
+In 1994, Coleman ran for U.S. Senate as an Independent, seeking to seize the middle ground between Democrat Chuck Robb (who had won election to the Senate in 1988), and the controversial GOP nominee, Oliver North.
 Coleman received the endorsement and support of Virginia's other U.S. Senator, Republican John Warner.
 However, he came in a distant third as Robb narrowly edged out North to win re-election.
 Coleman received only 11% of the votes cast, despite Warner's support and widespread dislike among voters for North (who had been convicted on three felony counts, later overturned, for his role in the Iran-Contra Affair) and Robb (who faced allegations of womanizing).
 Former First Lady Nancy Reagan openly opposed North in the election.

 Coleman returned to private practice with Katten Muchin & Zavis, and managed the firm's Washington DC office from 1994 until 1996, when (already a major stockholder), he became chairman of the Board of Directors of The Fortress Group, Inc., where he remained as of 1999.